pavel-gorin/bootstrap-tests/README.md

-# Some test with bootstrap and Qwen
+# Some tests with bootstrap and Qwen